kids-first/kf-lib-data-ingest/docs/source/tutorial/debugging.rst

 you do not want to run the entire ingest pipeline.

 The CLI allows you to run a subset of the ingest stages to make development easier.
-The ``--stages`` option takes any combination of the ingest stage codes, ``e, t, l``.
+The ``--stages`` option takes any subsequence of the ingest stage-code/char sequence: ``etl``.
+A subsequence must not contain gaps.

 For example:

 .. code-block:: text

   $ kidsfirst test my_study --stages=e  # will only run the extract stage
+  $ kidsfirst test my_study --stages=t  # will only run the transform stage
   $ kidsfirst test my_study --stages=et # will run extract then transform
-  $ kidsfirst test my_study --stages=te # will run extract then transform
+  $ kidsfirst test my_study --stages=te # is out of order and invalid
-  $ kidsfirst test my_study --stages=l  # will only run the load stage
+  $ kidsfirst test my_study --stages=el # has a gap and is invalid

-There are a few important things to note here:

-- Order of the stage codes does not matter because the ingest pipeline will always execute the stages in the right order (extract, transform, load).
-- When running an ingest stage via the ``--stages`` option, the output from the previous stage must exist, otherwise an error will occur.
+Note that when running an ingest stage via the ``--stages`` option, the output from the previous stage must exist, otherwise an error will occur.

 Stage Outputs
 =============